M-H-Nayem/Marathon_Management/README.md

 Utilizes MongoDB as the NoSQL database for storing all marathon event details, user information, and application data.

 🚀 Technologies Used
-Frontend Development:
+Frontend Development:HTML ,CSS.
+TAILWIND CSS, JAVASCRIPT

-Backend Development:
+Backend Development:NODE JS, EXPRESS JS

-Database:
+Database: MONGODB,

-Authentication & Deployment (or other services):
+Authentication & Deployment (or other services):Firebase